fumubyeyi/shopify-technical-challenge/README.md

-# ASP.NET Core MVC - Inventory CRUD App
+# Inventory CRUD Web Application

 This is a simple CRUD application.